How to find the right route to funding

-Here, we’ll look at the main options currently available to start-ups, their benefits and drawbacks, and hopefully help you to decide which will best suit your business and current situation.
+Here, we’ll look at the sources of business finance currently available to start-ups, including their benefits and drawbacks, and hopefully help you to decide which will best suit your business and current situation.

 My summary of each route is fairly simplistic but is designed to give you a good initial overview of the options available.
 Remember, the routes are not mutually exclusive and can be combined in any way you see fit.

 Building a website for your business idea is easier than you might think.
 Our online tool ranks the top website builders that offer free trials.